Recognizing and Managing Kidney Disease in Cats

 Additionally, if lethargy or disinterest are present, give Phosphoric Acid 200C two times per day for 3 days.
 If there is no improvement, change to Nat Mur 200C two times per day for 3 days.
 If either Phosphoric Acid or Nat Mur work, give them once a week ongoing.

-Here is a recipe from Animal Nutritionist Sarah Griffiths for a well-balance diet that is low in phosphorus and iodine – ideal for stage 3 and 4.
+Here is a recipe from Animal Nutritionist Sarah Griffiths for a well-balanced diet that is low in phosphorus and iodine – ideal for stage 3 and 4.

 • 227 grams ground chicken or turkey breast (raw or cooked)